 The name SWM might be relatively new to the medical industry, but the product solutions and manufacturing expertise the company offers are time-tested, proven components used in some of the world's leading medical brands.
 This is because the firm united some of the top suppliers in the industry under the SWM umbrella to create a unified, global leader in the manufacturing of medical components.

 With a history that dates back to the Renaissance as expert paper manufacturers, SWM has diversified its product portfolio and customer base in recent years, expanding its fibre-based manufacturing capabilities to include a variety of resin-based technologies and products.
-This expansion was done through a series of strategic acquisitions to establish and grow the company's advanced materials and structures (AMS) segment, with annual revenues of well over $400 million.
-Key acquisitions have included DelStar Technologies in 2013, Argotec in 2015 and Conwed Plastics, which closed in early 2017.
+This expansion was created through a series of strategic acquisitions to establish and grow the company's advanced materials and structures (AMS) segment, with annual revenues of well over $400 million.
+Key acquisitions included DelStar Technologies, which was acquired in 2013; Argotec, acquired in 2015; and Conwed Plastics, which closed in early 2017.

 "We are fortunate that the companies we have acquired have strong relationships with customers.
-These partnerships have been built over time through innovative solutions, excellent product quality and personal service that our teams have consistently delivered," says Dano Lister, executive vice-president, advanced materials and structures.
+These partnerships have been built over time through the innovative solutions, excellent product quality and personal service our teams have consistently delivered," says Dano Lister, executive vice-president for advanced materials and structures.

-"These trusted partnerships are cornerstones of our business, and will continue to be as we expand our enterprise and continue to evolve.
+"These trusted partnerships are cornerstones of our business, and will continue to be as we expand our enterprise and evolve.
 While there may be some account realignment as we unify our commercial teams, overall, we expect account service to continue with minimal adjustment.
-Going forward, we intend to continue our strategic investment in innovation initiatives, as well as maximising our expanded global presence to enhance the range and quality of solutions and services we bring to our customers."
+Going forward, we intend to continue our strategic investment in innovation initiatives, as well as maximising our expanded global presence, to enhance the range and quality of solutions and services we bring to our customers."